Digital-Controllers/website/docs/contributing.md

 # Contributing
+## Dos and Don'ts

-## Thanks for your interest in contributing!
+**Thanks for your interest in contributing!
 We massively appreciate your support.
-Before you get started, we do have a couple of standards and rules to adhere to:
+Before you get started, we do have a couple of standards and rules to adhere to:**

 **Do:**

 - write in British English, for the sake of standardisation.